lychin24/Predicting-Recipe-Ratings/README.md

 1. Add column `'avg_rating'` containing average rating per recipe.

     - Since a recipe can have numerous ratings from different users, I take an average of all the ratings to get a more comprehensive understanding of the rating of a given recipe.
-After performing this action, I then dropped the original `'rating'` column as its data was better represented in the `'avg_rating'` column
+After performing this action, I then dropped the original `'rating'` column as its data was better represented in the `'avg_rating'` column.

-1. Checked the datatypes of all columns and changed them for selected columns
+1. Checked the datatypes of all columns and changed them for selected columns.

     | Column             | Description |
     | :----------------- | :---------- |